RichardDern/Cyca/README.md

 This can take some time.

+Note that this step is required until an official docker image for Cyca is released.

 Then, create your ```.env``` file and modify it according to your needs:

 ```cp .env.example .env```